row-engineering/ai-narration/README.md

 Our roadmap for this plugin is relatively modest.
 The core functionality is in place.
 Our future efforts will be centered around stability, incremental changes, and UX improvements.

-We are a small team and reviews may not be timley.
+We are a small team and reviews may not be timely.
 We also have a narrow focus for this plugin as it actively runs on our site - mostly on security, stability, and improving existing features.
 We are not looking to add significant features without consultation.

 ### Priority areas for contribution:

 - Service Support
   - Adding support for additional AI TTS services by extending the current system
 - WP Admin
-  - A cleaner way to abort, and redo, narration generations.
+  - A cleaner way to abort, and redo, narration generations
 - Internationalization
-  - Any refactoring to better prepare it for language support.
+  - Any refactoring to better prepare it for language support
   - Add support for a second language
 - Actions and Filters
   - Add new actions or filters at logical/useful points.
 This may be subjective so use your best judgment.